LocalAtBrown/article-rec-db/README.md

 instance.
 If you run Postgres via Docker, you can simply `ctrl-C` to stop the image and start a new one.

 Steps 2 and 3 can be combined into one Poe task: `poe test`, which also stops the container after the tests are done, even if tests fail.
 In addition, you can also run `poe lclstart` to just start the container, and `poe lclstop` to stop it whenever you're done. `poe lclconnect` will connect you to the container via `psql` so you can poke around.

+`poe test`, by default, is equivalent to `TYPE=sqlmodel poe test`, which tests the models against a local DB initialized via SQLModel.
+You can also run `TYPE=alembic poe test` to test the models against a local DB initialized via Alembic.
+The first is more convenient and is good for development, the second reflects the production environment more closely and is good for testing Alembic revisions once you're about to submit a PR.